-This proxy statement contains information regarding three non-GAAP financial measures: non-GAAP gross margin, non-GAAP operating margin, and free cash flow, each of which are not calculated in accordance with GAAP.
-Non-GAAP gross margin is calculated as our non-GAAP gross profit divided by revenue and non-GAAP operating margin is calculated as our non-GAAP income (loss) from operations divided by revenue.
-Non-GAAP gross profit and non-GAAP income (loss) from operations each differ from GAAP in that they exclude stock-based compensation expense, amortization of acquired intangible assets, other acquisition-related expenses, which include third-party diligence costs and compensation expense for key acquired personnel, and employer payroll tax expense relating to the release of two-tier RSUs in connection with our initial public offering during the six months ended June 30, 2018.
+This proxy statement contains information regarding two non-GAAP financial measures: non-GAAP operating margin and free cash flow, each of which are not calculated in accordance with GAAP.
+Non-GAAP operating margin is calculated as our non-GAAP income (loss) from operations divided by revenue.
+Non-GAAP income (loss) from operations differs from GAAP in that it excludes stock-based compensation expense, amortization of acquired intangible assets, other acquisition-related expenses, which include third-party diligence costs and expenses related to key employee holdback agreements, and impairment charges related to real estate assets.
 Free cash flow differs from GAAP net cash provided by operating activities in that it treats capital expenditures as a reduction to net cash provided by operating activities.

-We believe that these non-GAAP financial measures are appropriate to enhance an overall understanding of our fiscal 2019 performance in relation to the principal elements of Dropbox's annual executive compensation program considered by the compensation committee, as described in the "Compensation Discussion and Analysis" section of this proxy statement.
+We believe that these non-GAAP financial measures are appropriate to enhance an overall understanding of our fiscal 2020 performance in relation to the principal elements of Dropbox's annual executive compensation program considered by the compensation committee, as described in the "Compensation Discussion and Analysis" section of this proxy statement.

-The use of non-GAAP gross margin, non-GAAP operating margin, and free cash flow has certain limitations as they do not reflect all items of income, expense, and cash expenditures, as applicable, that affect Dropbox's operations.
-Dropbox compensates for these limitations by reconciling the non-GAAP financial measures to the most comparable GAAP financial measures.
+The use of non-GAAP operating margin and free cash flow has certain limitations as they do not reflect all items of income, expense, and cash expenditures, as applicable, that affect Dropbox's operations.
+E Dropbox compensates for these limitations by reconciling the non-GAAP financial measures to the most comparable GAAP financial measures.
 These non-GAAP financial measures should be considered in addition to, not as a substitute for or in isolation from, measures prepared in accordance with GAAP.
 Further, these non-GAAP measures may differ from the non-GAAP information used by other companies, including peer companies, and therefore comparability may be limited.
 Management encourages stockholders and others to review Dropbox's financial information in its entirety and not rely on a single financial measure.

-Stockholders should review the reconciliation of non-GAAP gross margin, non-GAAP operating margin and free cash flow to their most directly comparable GAAP financial measures, as provided in the following tables (in millions, except for percentages, which may not foot due to rounding):
+Stockholders should review the reconciliation of non-GAAP operating margin and free cash flow to their most directly comparable GAAP financial measures, as provided in the following tables (in millions, except for percentages, which may not foot due to rounding):

-Non-GAAP gross margin
+Non-GAAP operating margin

-Twelve Months Ended December 3
+Twelve Months Ended December 31

-2019 2018
+2020 2019

-GAAP gross profit \$1,250.3 \$ 997.0
+GAAP income (loss) from operations \$ (277.0) \$ (80.5)

-GAAP gross margin 75.3% 71.6%
+GAAP operating margin (14.5%) (4.8%)

 Less:

-Stock-based compensation (15.8) (47.0)
+Stock-based compensation (261.5) (261.2)

-Acquisition-related and other expenses
+Acquisition-related and other expenses (16.9) (15.9)

-Intangibles amortization (3.4)
+Intangibles amortization (9.5) (8.4)

-Employer payroll related to the release of two-tier RSUs (1.1)
+Impairment related to real estate assets (398.2)

-Non-GAAP gross profit 1,269.5 1,045.1
+Non-GAAP income (loss) from operations 409.1 205.0

-Non-GAAP gross margin 76.4% 75.1%
+Non-GAAP operating margin 21.4% 12.3%